hammerheim-game/hammerheim-rules/8-scenarios.md

 as quickly as possible, to ensure that they can plunder its riches before it is never seen again.
-Sometimes two or more warbands will hear of the same location at the same time, and in these situations a deadly race can ensue through the streets of Mordheim, with the victor claiming lordship over the area and defending it from any attackers.
+Sometimes two or more warbands will hear of the same location at the same time, and in these situations a deadly race can ensue through the streets of Hammerheim, with the victor claiming lordship over the area and defending it from any attackers.
 Through your network of informants and spies, you have learned of